f5devcentral/f5-rseries-training/docs/rseries_security.rst

-To view the allowed IP's in the API, use the following call.
+To view the allowed IPs in the API, use the following call.

 .. code-block:: bash